LineageOS/lineage_wiki/pages/fastboot_adb_setup.md

 ## Installing `adb` and `fastboot`

+{% include alerts/note.html content="If you can't install these tools locally, you can use the web-based [Lineage Flash Tools](web_flash_tools.html) instead." %}

 Google hosts zips including only `adb` and `fastboot`.
 You can set these up for use with the instructions below.

 ### On Windows